SolarArbiter/SolarArbiter.github.io/datapolicies.md

 Through the framework web interface or API calls, the user associates data with data access policies.
-These policies allow specific organizations/users to access to the data.
-The web interface will show an organization a list of all of the submitted metadata/data it owns and the users/organizations that can access each data source.
+These policies allow specific users to access to the data.
+The web interface shows an organization administrator a list of all of the submitted metadata/data it owns and the access roles given to other users.
 Please see the [Data Access Control documentation](/data-access-workflow/) for more information.

-Under some use cases, anonymized time series data and or summary statistics derived from the data are owned by the framework.
+Under some use cases, anonymized time series data and/or summary statistics derived from the data are owned by the framework.
 This ensures trial fairness, transparency, and reproducibility.
-The framework is not allowed to sell, donate, or otherwise disclose anonymized data or statistics.
+However, the framework operators are not allowed to view or disclose anonymized data or statistics unless given permission using the data sharing features of the web service.

 ## Deleting data

-An organization may delete its data from the framework at any time, or an organization may ask the framework administrators to delete its data from the framework.
+An organization may delete its data from the framework at any time, or an organization may ask the framework operators to delete its data from the framework.

 All non-public data will be securely deleted within 30 days of the termination of the project (anticipated late 2021).